oss6/x-todos/README.md

 # x-todos
-Very simple and clean todo web component - educational purposes
+> Very simple and clean todo web component - educational purposes. **CAUTION: WORKS ONLY ON CHROME**